single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-overview.md

 - Loading UIs when applications are downloaded.
 - Default routes for Not Found / 404 pages.
 - Transitions between routes (implementation pending).
+- Server side rendering of single-spa applications

-The layout engine performs two major tasks:
+In the browser, the layout engine performs two major tasks:

 1. Generate [single-spa registration config](/docs/api/#configuration-object) from an HTML Element and/or JSON object.
 1. Listen to [routing events](/docs/api/#events) to ensure that all DOM elements are laid out correctly before the single-spa applications are mounted.

+On the server, the layout engine performs two tasks:

+1. Construct a [server layout object](/docs/layout-api#constructserverlayout) from an HTML template.
+2. Send an HTML document (HTTP response headers and body) to the browser, based on the server layout object and current route.

 `single-spa-layout` is 3.2kb gzipped (9kb ungzipped).